<span class="vcard">David Matyas</span>

 David Matyas

-David Matyas, MPhil (Oxford), BCL/LLB (McGill), is a PhD Candidate at the University of Cambridge, Lauterpacht Centre for International Law, where he is a Gates Cambridge Scholar.
-His writing has appeared in International and Comparative Law Quarterly, Human Rights Quarterly, Disasters, Climatic Change, Journal of Contingencies and Crisis Management and Maclean’s.
-He is a former clerk of the Supreme Court of Canada and aid worker, who acted as a regional technical advisor for a major NGO based in Niger and Senegal.
-Follow him on Twitter at @DavidgMatyas.
+David Matyas, PhD (Cambridge), MPhil (Oxford), BCL/LLB (McGill), is an Assistant Professor at the University of New Brunswick Faculty of Law.
+His writing has appeared in journals such as International and Comparative Law Quarterly, Human Rights Quarterly, Yearbook of International Humanitarian Law, Disasters, and Climatic Change.
+He is a former clerk of the Supreme Court of Canada, Gates Cambridge scholar, and aid worker, who acted as a regional technical advisor for a major NGO based in Niger and Senegal.

 Articles by this author: